jan-bogaerts/mark/src/markdownCode.md

 ##### style section
 - the style-section component contains actions related to the markup used in the text for applying markdown formatting.
-- all buttons use an appropriate icon as content, no text.
+- all buttons use an appropriate icon (from react-icons) as content, no text.
 - there is a button for each of the following formatting styles:
-  - heading 1
+  - heading 1 (btn: LuHeading1)
-  - heading 2
+  - heading 2 (btn: LuHeading2)
-  - heading 3
+  - heading 3 (btn: LuHeading3)
-  - heading 4
+  - heading 4 (btn: LuHeading4)
-  - heading 5
+  - heading 5 (btn: LuHeading5)
-  - heading 6
+  - heading 6 (btn: LuHeading6)
-  - paragraph
+  - paragraph (btn: PiParagraph)
-  - quote
+  - quote (btn: LuCode2LuQuote)
-  - code
+  - code (btn: LuCode2)
-  - bullet list
+  - bullet list (btn: LuList)
-  - numbered list
+  - numbered list (btn: PiListNumbers)
 - when a button is pressed, the formatting style is applied to the currently selected text in the selection-service.
 - only 1 button can be selected at the same time, it is not possible to have no selection at all.
 - all the buttons are lined up in a single row.